reframe-hpc/reframe/docs/manpage.rst

    Each line of the file contains a module mapping in the form described in the :option:`-M` option.
    This option may be combined with the :option:`-M` option, in which case module mappings specified will be applied additionally.

-   This option can also be set using the :envvar:`RFM_MODULE_MAP_FILE` environment variable or the :js:attr:`module_map_file` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_MODULE_MAP_FILE` environment variable or the :attr:`~config.general.module_map_file` general configuration parameter.

 .. option:: --module-path=PATH